Street Fighter: The Legend of Chun-Li

-Street Fighter: The Legend of Chun-Li is a 2009 American martial arts action film based upon the Street Fighter video game series produced by Capcom.
+Street Fighter: The Legend of Chun-Li is a 2009 American martial arts action film loosely based upon the Street Fighter video game series produced by Capcom.
 Directed by Andrzej Bartkowiak from a screenplay written by Justin Marks, the film serves as a non-canonical spin-off and theatrical tie-in to Street Fighter IV (2008).
 The story follows the quest of Street Fighter character Chun-Li, played by Kristin Kreuk, before the events of the original Street Fighter.
 The film co-stars Neal McDonough as M. Bison, Chris Klein as Charlie Nash, Michael Clarke Duncan as Balrog, and Black Eyed Peas member Taboo as Vega.

 Produced by Capcom and Hyde Park Entertainment, with Keiji Inafune (better known for his work on the Mega Man franchise) as an executive producer, The Legend of Chun-Li was released on February 27, 2009, by 20th Century Fox, and became a critical and commercial failure.
 A reboot is scheduled to be released by Paramount Pictures and Legendary Entertainment on October 16, 2026.

 Plot

-Chun-Li moves from San Francisco to Hong Kong with her family.
-There, she learns wushu from her father, businessman Xiang.
-The family lives an everyday life until they are attacked one night by thugs working for the criminal organization Shadaloo, with Xiang being abducted in front of Chun-Li.
-Chun-Li grew up and became a talented concert pianist.
-One day, she receives a mysterious scroll written in ancient Chinese.
-Shortly after, she loses her mother to cancer.
-Meanwhile, at Shadaloo headquarters in Bangkok, Thailand, crime boss M. Bison announces his complete control of the organization before having the other shareholders executed by one of his henchmen, Vega.
+Chun-Li moves from San Francisco to Hong Kong with her family and begins intensive training in wushu under the tutelage of her father, businessman Xiang.
+The criminal organization Shadaloo targets Xiang, abducting him right in front of Chun-Li.
+As an adult, she has forsaken her family's traditions, instead becoming a famous concert pianist.
+Shortly after her mother's death from terminal cancer, Chun-Li receives a mysterious scroll written in ancient Chinese.
+Meanwhile, at Shadaloo headquarters in Bangkok, the sadistic M. Bison usurps control of the organization from his fellow bosses with help from the masked assassin Vega.

-The next day, Royal Thai Police detective Maya Sunee meets Interpol agent Charlie Nash, when both are called to investigate the murder of several crime syndicate families in Bangkok, with Nash determining Shadaloo perpetrated these crimes.
-In Hong Kong, an elderly woman translates Chun-Li's scroll and tells her to travel to Bangkok and find a man named Gen. Chun-Li leaves her home and goes to Bangkok.
-Living homeless, she searches for Gen for several days.
+The next day, Royal Thai Police detective Maya Sunee meets Interpol agent Charlie Nash when both are called to investigate the massacre of several crime syndicate families in Bangkok, with Nash determining Shadaloo perpetrated these crimes.
+In Hong Kong, an elderly woman translates Chun-Li's scroll and tells her to travel to Bangkok and find a man named Gen. Despite several days of wandering, she is unable to find him.
 A fight with local gangsters one night leaves her unconscious, and Gen appears and takes her to his home.
-Gen tells Chun-Li that he was once a comrade of Bison, and knows how to find her father.
-For the next few days, he taught her his martial arts style.
-Chun-Li also learns more about Bison, who is operating Shadaloo publicly.
+Gen tells Chun-Li that he was once a comrade of Bison and knows how to find her father, but that in exchange, she must complete her martial arts training with him.
+Chun-Li also learns about Bison and his plan to operate Shadaloo publicly.
 Holding the families of property owners hostage, he forces them to sign their land over to him.
 While spying on Bison's henchman Balrog, Chun-Li overhears a property owner being asked to hand over the rights to a docking harbor, allowing the shipment of the "White Rose".